lashewi/gatsby-starter-lumen/content/posts/2022-03-23-storing-currency-values-and-float-precision.md

 socialImage: /media/michal-matlon-4apmfdvo32q-unsplash.jpg
 draft: false
 date: 2022-03-23T15:50:10.187Z
-description: When I was a junior developer, I was going through a database schema and noticed that currency values are stored in Integers and that each value is multiplied by 100.
-This was an intriguing approach, and I began to investigate.
+description: When I was a junior developer, I was looking through a database schema and noticed that currency values are stored in Integers and that each value is multiplied by 100.
+This was an intriguing approach, and I began to look into it.
 It was fascinating back then because I thought we could use a type like a Float to store this without having to use multiplication or division hackle.
-This article will explain why we tend to avoid Float and Double in favor of cleaner solutions.
-This is an important approach to think about.
+This article will explain why we avoid Float and Double in favor of cleaner solutions.
+This is an important strategy to consider.
 So, let's get started.
 category: Software Engineering
 tags:
   - SoftwareEngineering